 My first intention was to comment on the «latest» trends in e-commerce.
-Then, selecting topics to analyze, I’ve thought that efficiency or maximizing available resources is key to e-commerce success.
+Then, selecting topics to analyze, I thought that efficiency or maximizing available resources is key to e-commerce success.

 While optimizing operational aspects is central, we must not forget other equally important strategic issues.

-Closely related to the above, today the customer does not think of channels, devices or marketplaces, he or she wants to buy a product as simple and quick as possible.
+Closely related to the above, today the customer does not think of channels, devices, or marketplaces, he or she wants to buy a product as simply and quickly as possible.
 To achieve these, our customers use different devices and screens and very few websites are optimized to offer a unique shopping experience in different channels.
 Simply put, if we can not support our potential customers throughout the buying process on different channels (search, SMS, email, push, etc..) we will be losing sales.

-Social networking is another area that require work.
-While integrating Facebook, twitter or Pinterest is a good first step, social commerce is a much more complex environment with different networks that require different types of practices.
-The social component of an online purchase goes beyond sharing products on social networks, refers to the creation of communities around the brand and therefore requires a dedicated strategy.
+Social networking is another area that requires work.
+While integrating Facebook, Twitter or Pinterest is a good first step, social commerce is a much more complex environment with different networks that require different types of practices.
+The social component of an online purchase goes beyond sharing products on social networks, refers to the creation of communities around the brand, and therefore requires a dedicated strategy.
 Of course, there’s no single recipe to optimize the presence on social networks and each e-commerce should carefully select what strategy fit best.